elgbar/BukkitCommandAPI/README.md

 This is a CommandAPI that is developed to avoid having to statically register any command whether using reflection and a CommandExecutor, or simply putting the commands into my plugin.yml.
 This is a purely annotation based API.

 ## Features
-* Easy registation and managment of commands
+* Easy registration and management of commands
-* Advanced automated helpscreen (see pictures below)
+* Advanced automated help screen (see pictures below)
 * Automated tab completer (for now only first argument, to be improved)
 * Support to use flags
 * Maven support